ValentinChb/FASTFarm2Simulink/README.md

 # Recompiling/Updating

 The MPI-based co-simulation interface consists of a client dll on the OpenFAST side and a server dll and mex files on the Matlab side.
 This project uses MinGW64 with gcc/gfortran to build these files.
-- See https://github.com/ValentinChb/SC_MPIClient for compiling instructions and linking to popular wind turbine controllers (DTUWEC and ROSCO).
+- See https://github.com/ValentinChb/SC_MPIClient for compiling instructions for the client dll and linking to popular wind turbine controllers (DTUWEC and ROSCO).
-- The server dll SC_MPIServerSubs.dll may be compiled using SC_MPIServer/Build_SC_MPIServer_DLL.bat from the source file SC_MPIServer/SC_MPIServer.f90.
+- The server dll SC_MPIServerSubs.dll and its static version libSCMPIServerSubs.a may be compiled using SC_MPIServer/Build_SC_MPIServer_DLL.bat from the source file SC_MPIServer/SC_MPIServer.f90.
-- Mex files may be recompiled from source files in SC_MPIServer/Mex Function C++ Code.  see https://se.mathworks.com/help/matlab/cpp-mex-file-applications.html for support.
+- Mex files linking to libSC_MPIServerSubs.a and calling SC_MPIServerSubs.dll at runtime may be recompiled from source files in SC_MPIServer/Mex Function C++ Code by running SC_MPIServer/BuildMex.m in Matlab, optionally run directly from Build_SC_MPIServer_DLL.bat.
+See https://se.mathworks.com/help/matlab/cpp-mex-file-applications.html for support.
 - OpenFAST/FAST.Farm binaries and source code (for custom builds using intel fortran compiler) can be downloaded online  (see https://openfast.readthedocs.io/en/dev/source/install/index.html).
 - MPI libraries may be recompiled following instructions in https://github.com/ValentinChb/SC_MPIClient